build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 ### <u>Building and Pushing Docker Image</u>
 After understanding the code in `app.py`, we proceed to build the Dockerfile from the `RAG-langchain-questionanswer-t5-llm` folder and push the image to Amazon ECR.
 We will use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) and [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/) to build and push the Docker Image to [Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html).
 Replace <AWS Account Number> with the correct AWS Account Number in all the commands below. <br/>
-1. Retrieve an authentication token and authenticate your Docker client to your registry in the AWS CLI.
+1. Retrieve an authentication token and authenticate the Docker client to the registry in the AWS CLI.
 ```bash
 aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin <AWS Account Number>.dkr.ecr.us-east-1.amazonaws.com
 ```
-2. Build your Docker image using the following command.
+2. Build the Docker image using the following command.
 ```bash
 docker build -t qa-container .
 ```
-3. After the build completes, tag your image so you can push the image to this repository:
+3. After the build completes, tag the image so we can push the image to this repository:
 ```bash
 docker tag qa-container:latest <AWS Account Number>.dkr.ecr.us-east-1.amazonaws.com/qa-container:latest
 ```
-4. Run the following command to push this image to your newly created AWS repository:
+4. Run the following command to push this image to the newly created Amazon ECR repository:
 ```bash
 docker push <AWS Account Number>.dkr.ecr.us-east-1.amazonaws.com/qa-container:latest
 ```
-Once the image is uploaded to Amazon ECR repository, it should resemble the image below:
+Once the Docker image is uploaded to Amazon ECR repository, it should resemble the image below:

 ![Realtime In Context Learning Workflows](images/ecr-qa-container.png)